Melanie Eberhardt - Artist

 Someone asked me what the mural was about.
 They wanted to understand it to explain to clients who would inevitably ask.
 I don’t like to offer interpretations of my work.
 A piece means something to me but I prefer that onlookers decide for themselves.
 So I replied that an abstract piece offers a great opportunity for explanation.
 If you look at a Rembrandt you might say, it’s a painting of a woman or a plate of oranges.
 When you look an abstract you simply drop all nouns and describe it using verbs and adjectives.
 Its about collaboration and teamwork and the creative process and being bold and confident.
 My response seemed to please him.

 I have wanted to paint something big for years and am grateful to Matt and Saray for the chance to create this mural.
 Kathy was the best partner to work with offering advice that saved us hours and willing.
 The mural was one of the most physically and mentally draining pieces I’ve created, I wasn’t expecting.
-I look forward to the next mural.
-In fact, I can’t wait to do another!
+I can’t wait to do another large mural.

 The finished mural